jchoi192/project-bandit/README.md

 [Click Here](https://tweeter-alita.herokuapp.com/posts) to get started

 ## Future Enhancements
-- Allow users to signup/login to an account using OAuth
+- Allow users to signup/login to an account through OAuth
 - Allow the Trending column to display live and trending news
-- Allow registered users can post and like posts and update their own posts.